 Gauge Repeatability vs. Accuracy in Plastics Manufacturing

-Whether you’re manufacturing medical tubing or food-grade film, you rely on precise, reliable measurements to ensure your product stays within spec.
+Whether you’re manufacturing medical tubing or food-grade film, you rely on precise and repeatable measurement systems to ensure your product stays within spec.

 Two terms come up constantly in measurement discussions: